 Can I Get a Second Home Mortgage Without a Deposit?

 No mortgage lender will offer a second home mortgage without a deposit.
-You may be able to release equity by remortgaging your existing property and then use money as a deposit on your second home instead.
+However, you may be able to release equity from your existing property by remortgaging and then use those funds as a deposit on your second home.

 Can I Get a Second Home Mortgage with a Poor Credit Rating?